ponderworthy/the-box-of-no-return-3/README.md

 * One of the more difficult challenges was solved in earlier iterations of the BNR: startup.
 Each JACK client has to "settle" at startup before the next one begins loading.
 The python library jpctrl.py was created to handle this, and is used in BOOT-GENERAL.py.

+* In this edition, wiring is all by pipewire, not by JACK:  pipewire talks the JACK api very nicely, and no doubt at all it creates JACK-style wiring between JACK apps, but I'm not commanding the wiring by JACK anymore, I have set up some applets which work in connection with 'helvium', a pipewire wiring visualizer.
+One wires in helvium, then saves and loads wiring sets in one or more CSV files.
+Works very nicely indeed.
+More on this soon!
+Check the code, it's all there :-)